William Pleydell-Bouverie, 3rd Earl of Radnor: Advanced radical

-Parliamentary Reform
+Parliamentary reform

 The plight of the rural and urban poor, and the repressive measures taken against them by the government, drove Folkestone finally in 1821 to publicly advocate a reform of parliament.
-It was this, and the question of Catholic emancipation, that occupied him during the somnolent parliamentary years of the 1820s.
+That and the question of Catholic emancipation occupied him during the somnolent parliamentary years of the 1820s.
 On 27 January 1828, he succeeded his father as Earl of Radnor and continued his opposition to the Tories in the Lords.
-At the general election of August 1830, there was radical pressure on him to bring in Cobbett for Downton (which was in his gift), but Radnor feared alienating the conservative Whigs and thus jeopardizing the cause of parliamentary reform.
-Cobbett was disappointed but they remained close friends and allies and Radnor was delighted when Cobbett was finally returned for Oldham in the election of 1832.
+At the general election of August 1830, there was radical pressure on him to bring in William Cobbett for Downton, which was in his gift, but Radnor feared alienating the conservative Whigs and thus jeopardising the cause of parliamentary reform.
+Cobbett was disappointed, but they remained close friends and allies, and Radnor was delighted when Cobbett was finally returned for Oldham in the election of 1832.
 The accession of the 'semi-Tory', Lord Grey, in November 1830, did not excite him.
-He still wanted to see universal suffrage and a secret ballot, but he was prepared to support Grey's measure in order to achieve some sort of reform – albeit a very conservative one.
-He spoke powerfully on behalf of the bill in the Lords, though its passing resulted in the loss of his two seats at Downton and of his family's interest in Salisbury.
+He still wanted to see universal suffrage and a secret ballot, but he was prepared to support Grey's measure to achieve some sort of reform, albeit a very conservative one.
+He spoke powerfully on behalf of the bill in the Lords though its passing resulted in the loss of his two seats at Downton and of his family's interest in Salisbury.

 The Poor Law

 Radnor's activity during the 1830s was more controversial.
-He was a lifelong student of political economy, and was deeply influenced by the writings of Adam Smith, Bentham, Malthus and Ricardo.
-Malthus and Ricardo were both hostile to the old system of outdoor relief for the poor, and their ideas were behind the government's Poor Law Amendment Bill which was introduced in the Commons in April 1834, and speedily passed into law.
-Outdoor relief was to be abolished and workhouses to be built to house the poor.
+He was a lifelong student of political economy and was deeply influenced by the writings of Adam Smith, Jeremy Bentham, Thomas Robert Malthus and David Ricardo.
+Malthus and Ricardo were both hostile to the old system of outdoor relief for the poor, and their ideas were behind the government's Poor Law Amendment Bill, which was introduced in the Commons in April 1834 and speedily passed into law.
+Outdoor relief was to be abolished, and workhouses to be built to house the poor.
 Much to the consternation of Cobbett and his radical admirers, Radnor was a strong advocate of the new system.